| | |

 The best thing about camping on the Mongol Rally is peeing in the desert under the stars.
 It’s bliss.
 And it’s certainly better than Kazakhstan gas station bathrooms where you have to plug your nose and try to wipe the disgusting memory from your mind before it scars you for life!

 I’m not much of a camper – but it’s necessary in the Mongol Rally.
 We have been camping about half of the time we have been in Central Asia, and it’s been a highlight for me.
-Not only becuase it’s free…but it’s fun.
+Not only because it’s free…but it’s fun.
 However, I do recognize that without the help of Dave and Deb from The Planet D, I would not have a clue how to camp on my own!
-They have been the camping mentors on this trip, supplying all of the gear and cooking supplies that we need.
-Thanks to them we have a little cook stove, pots/pans, and cutlery.
-The cook stove is brilliant as it will burn kerosine, petrol, or diesel – so we never have to worry about not having gas to cook with.
+They were the camping mentors on this trip, supplying all of the gear and cooking supplies that we needed.
+Thanks to them, we have a little cook stove, pots/pans, and cutlery.
+The cook stove is brilliant as it will burn kerosene, petrol, or diesel – so we never have to worry about not having gas to cook with.

 However my favorite part of camping is finding the camp spot.
 We simply drive off the road into a field and go about 1/4 mile from the road and set up camp.
 The Almera gets to do some off-roading and we get to sleep in a spot with a spectacular view.
 The last few days the moon has been nearly full and the field glowing with moonlight.

-The downside about camping in the middle of nowhere is that I worry about the fact that we are in the middle of nowhere!
+The downside of camping in the middle of nowhere is that I worry about the fact that we are in the middle of nowhere!
 We are all a bit wary of locals coming to rob us in the middle of the night.
-But so far we’ve been lucky.
+But so far, we’ve been lucky.
 The people of Kazakhstan have been so hospitable and kind to us.

 You never know what you’ll experience when you camp!